actionhero/www.actionherojs.com/tutorials/middleware.md

 action.addMiddleware(middleware);
 ```

-ActionHero provides hooks for you to execute custom code both before and after the execution of all or some actions.
+Actionhero provides hooks for you to execute custom code both before and after the execution of all or some actions.
 This is a great place to write authentication logic or custom loggers.

 Action middleware requires a `name` and at least one of `preProcessor` or `postProcessor`.
 Middleware can be `global`, or you can choose to apply each middleware to an action specifically via `action.middleware = []` in the action's definition.
 You supply a list of middleware names, like `action.middleware = ['userId checker']` in the example above.